 Ways to get involved as a member

 Kaiser Permanente wants to hear from you.
-Each year, we have meetings to talk about what is working well and how we can improve.
+We have quarterly meetings to talk about what is working well and how we can improve.
 Members are invited to attend.
 Come to a meeting!

 Member Advisory Committee